Get

 What Are the Cons of Getting an Allergy Detection Dog?

 Another downside is that it can take a year or longer before your dog completes their training and receives their certification.
 In some cases, a dog will have to drop out of the course and won’t receive their certification because they are unreliable and not suitable for the job.
-In these cases, the process will need to be re-started with another dog, who is a better candidate.
+In these cases, the process will need to be re-started with another dog that is a better candidate.
 This extends the length of time you’ll have to wait to get your dog.

 happy multiracial couple scratching their pet dog